Arrowhead Region

 The Arrowhead Region is located in the northeastern part of the U.S. state of Minnesota, so called because of its pointed shape.
 The predominantly rural region encompasses 10,635.26 sqmi of land area and includes Carlton, Cook, Lake and Saint Louis counties.
 Its population at the 2000 census was 248,425 residents.
 The region is loosely defined, and Aitkin, Itasca, and Koochiching counties are sometimes considered as part of the region, increasing the land area to 18,221.97 sqmi and the population to 322,073 residents.
-Primary industries in the region include tourism and iron mining.
+Primary industries in the region include tourism, particularly ecotourism focused on the region's natural areas, and iron mining.

 The area is one of several distinct regions of Minnesota.
 The region's largest cities are Duluth, Hibbing, Cloquet, Virginia, Grand Rapids, Hermantown, and International Falls.

 Waterways

 The Arrowhead Region contains three watersheds, the Lake Superior Basin, the Mississippi River Basin, and the Hudson Bay (Rainy River) Basin.
 A unique geological feature is a point north of Hibbing, Minn. from where water has the potential to flow any one of three ways.
 The only other location that this phenomenon occurs within North America is at Glacier National Park in Montana.

 Waterways have played an important role in the history of the Arrowhead Region, to include the delineation of the United States and Canadian Borders using the Pigeon and Rainy Rivers and numerous other connected waterways as the boundary.
 This same route has been used for centuries by fur traders for the transportation of furs, trade goods, communication, and ideas.
 Another significant water trade route to the interior is the St. Louis River.
 This route could be followed to the present day Mesabi Iron Range or could be transferred to the Mississippi River using the historic Savannah Portage.
 These two waterways made up the main routes from Lake Superior to the "interior," or lands west of the Great Lakes.